 Returning to the beginning of the article, Delta bought the Trainer refinery in April 2012.
 The price back-then of oil per barrel was around $112 dollars.
 Today, the price of oil per barrel of West Texas Oil (WTI) or the US is $50.84 and (Brent Crude) or the international price is $54.87.

-A few short days ago, there was an article by Reuters that explains that Delta wants to offload that Trainer refinery.
+A year ago, there was an article by Reuters that explains that Delta wants to offload that Trainer refinery.

 Having an oil refinery isn’t as cost-effective as it was in 2012.
 Delta now wants a buyout and to find a long term jet fuel contractor.